Sparsentan for FSGS

 Sparsentan's dual mechanism of action combines angiotensin receptor blockade with endothelin receptor blockade.
 In several forms of chronic kidney disease, endothelin receptor blockade has been shown to have an additive beneficial effect on proteinuria in combination with renin-angiotensin inhibition.4,5,6,7,8,9

-In late 2016, we announced positive results from the Phase 2 DUET study of sparsentan in which the overall sparsentan treatment group achieved statistical significance in the study's primary efficacy endpoint, reduction of proteinuria.
+In 2016, we announced positive results from the Phase 2 DUET study of sparsentan showing the overall sparsentan treatment group achieved statistical significance in the study's primary efficacy endpoint, reduction of proteinuria.
 The study also showed that a significantly greater proportion of patients receiving sparsentan achieved modified partial remission of proteinuria, compared to irbesartan-treated patients.
 Sparsentan was generally safe and well-tolerated in the study, and the incidence of adverse events was comparable across the sparsentan and irbesartan treatment groups.
 The most common treatment-emergent adverse events in the study were headache, hypotension, dizziness, edema, nausea, diarrhea, vomiting and upper abdominal pain.10